Lindamusundi47/Stroke-Risk-Analysis-and-Visualization-using-R-and-Power-BI/README.md

 Model coefficients were extracted and visualized to show:
 - Direction of effect (increases or decreases stroke risk)
 - Relative importance of predictors
+-All this were included in my markdown. <a href="https://github.com/Lindamusundi47/Stroke-Risk-Analysis-and-Visualization-using-R-and-Power-BI/blob/main/Stroke%20Analysis3.Rmd">R Markdown</a>
 These results were used to guide Power BI visual storytelling.